-At April 30, 2007, the Company had \$49.1 million of its \$50 million revolving credit facility available for borrowings.
-The amounts utilized under the revolving credit facility reflected \$0.9 million related to letters of credit issued.
+At July 31, 2007, the Company had \$49.1 million of its \$50 million revolving credit facility available for borrowings.
+The amounts utilized under the revolving credit facility reflected \$0.9 million related to letters of credit issued under the facility.

 There were no amounts outstanding under a short-term revolving bank agreement that provides up to \$8.0 million of availability on an unsecured basis.
-This unsecured facility matures in June 2007 and is in the process of being renewed.
+This unsecured facility matures in June 2008.

 The Company utilizes unsecured letters of credit to secure a portion of the QSPE's asset-backed securitization program, deductibles under the Company's property and casualty insurance programs and international product purchases.
-At April 30, 2007, the Company had outstanding unsecured letters of credit of \$21.9 million.
-These letters of credit were issued under the three following facilities:
+At July 31, 2007, the Company had outstanding unsecured letters of credit of \$22.3 million.
+These letters of credit were issued under the three following separate facilities:

 - o The Company has a \$5.0 million sub limit provided under its revolving line of credit for stand-by and import letters of credit.
-At April 30, 2007, \$0.9 million of letters of credit were outstanding and callable at the option of the Company's property and casualty insurance carriers if the Company does not honor its requirement to fund deductible amounts as billed under its insurance programs. - o The Company has arranged for a \$20.0 million stand-by letter of credit to provide assurance to the trustee of the asset-backed securitization program that funds collected by the Company, as the servicer, would be remitted as required under the base indenture and other related documents.
-The letter of credit has a term of one year and expires in August 2007. - o The Company obtained a \$10.0 million commitment for trade letters of credit to secure product purchases under an international arrangement.
-At April 30, 2007, there was \$1.0 million outstanding under this commitment.
-The letter of credit commitment expires in May 2007 and is in the process of being renewed.
+At July 31, 2007, \$0.9 million of letters of credit were outstanding and callable at the option of the Company's property and casualty insurance carriers if the Company does not honor its requirement to fund deductible amounts as billed under its insurance programs. - O The Company has arranged for a \$20.0 million stand-by letter of credit to provide assurance to the trustee of the asset-backed securitization program that funds collected by the Company, as the servicer, would be remitted as required under the base indenture and other related documents.
+The letter of credit has a term of one year and expires in August 2008. - o The Company obtained a \$10.0 million commitment for trade letters of credit to secure product purchases under an international arrangement.
+At July 31, 2007, there was \$1.4 million outstanding under this commitment.
+The letter of credit commitment expires in May 2008.
 No letter of credit issued under this commitment can have an expiration date more than 180 days after the commitment expiration date.

-The maximum potential amount of future payments under these letter of credit facilities is considered to be the aggregate face amount of each letter of credit commitment, which total \$35.0 million as of April 30, 2007.
+The maximum potential amount of future payments under these letter of credit facilities is considered to be the aggregate face amount of each letter of credit commitment, which total \$35.0 million as of July 31, 2007.